What is a multisensory approach to reading?

 By activating different parts of the brain, teachers create a lasting experience to help students recall concepts.
 The key is to use two or more senses at a time, for example, tracing letters and saying them out loud.
 Teaching in this manner helps children become more confident readers, as they have multiple ways to access and learn the material.

-The Benefits of Multisensory Learning
+The Benefits of a Multisensory Approach to Reading

 Multisensory techniques are an effective teaching method.
 It is especially beneficial for struggling learners and those learning to read, particularly students with dyslexia.
 The benefits of a multisensory approach: